 Any Applicant who neither attends nor watches the Technical Assistance Workshop will be held strictly accountable for complying with all competition requirements.
 An applicant who submits an application with an error in it that could have been prevented by attending or viewing the TA Workshop may be summarily disqualified from the competition.
 If they are submitting a new project, the application may be rejected based on the error, and if they are submitting a renewal project, their funding may be involuntarily reallocated based on the error.

-Projects may be excused from the TA Workshop for emergencies which prevent the program from sending a representative staff member to the TA Workshop.
-However, the Collaborative Applicant must be notified of the emergency as soon as possible.

 New projects may be required to submit a Letter of Intent by a certain date to submit a new project application.

 SELECTING THE REVIEW AND RANK PANEL